Qarik-Group/freetds-buildpack/README.md

   **ERROR** Unable to install gems: exit status 5
 ```

+This buildpack's [CI pipeline](https://ci2.starkandwayne.com/teams/cfcommunity/pipelines/freetds-buildpack) automatically watches for [new releases](https://github.com/starkandwayne/freetds-buildpack/releases) of FreeTDS and self-publishes new releases of the buildpack.
+Watch this repo for new releases.

 ## Usage

 Simple add `freetds_buildpack` or `https://github.com/starkandwayne/freetds-buildpack` to the start of your `manifest.yml` buildpacks list.